sjs-code-foundry/my-learning-journal/README.md

 - [x] Home page has latest blog up top, with image displayed as a splash background
 - [ ] Each blog post is clickable, leading to a page that displays that one in full screen
 - [x] Blog post list is only loaded once, then used repeatedly
+- [x] Separate blog posts into their own JS file for ease of maintenance

 ### Navigation
 - [x] Hamburger menu that appears for portrait mode